Hyderabad Metro: History

 Following the change of government after the 2023 Telangana Legislative Assembly election, the incoming administration placed the proposed Airport Express Line on hold before cancelling it altogether.
 The government subsequently announced a revised plan to implement Phase 2 of the Hyderabad Metro in two stages, referred to as Phase 2A and Phase 2B.
 Phase 2A consisted of five corridors, including extensions of all existing lines and the construction of a new Purple Line, and also proposed the system’s first underground station at Rajiv Gandhi International Airport.
 This phase was expected to add 76.2 km with 56 stations at an estimated cost of ₹24,269 crore.
 Phase 2A was cleared by the state government in November 2024 before being forwarded to the central government for approval.
 Phase 2B, announced later, involved three new corridors covering 86 km with 42 stations, with an estimated cost of ₹19,579 crore.
 The Phase was also approved by the state government on 5 June 2025 and was also forwarded to the central government for approval.

 The state government announced that, since L&T was not interested in undertaking Phase 2, the project would be developed as a joint venture with the central government on a 50:50 cost-sharing basis.
 However, this arrangement ran into difficulties when the central government stated that the approval would be granted only if L&T consented to integrate Phase 2 with the existing metro operations.
 Despite the state government approving the project, the negotiations stalled with L&T. After several months of discussions, the state government and L&T reached an agreement under which the government would acquire L&T’s stake in the project for ₹15,000 crore, comprising the transfer of ₹13,000 crore in loans and a ₹2,000 crore payout.
 This would transition the project from a PPP to a State-Central government JV.

+At the time of announcement of extension with Phase 2, a very critical route Tarnaka to ECIL was announced but after the change of Government, that route got cancelled.
+Trading of the ECIL metro that covers the most densely populated part of the city with the longer lines beyond airport with scarce population is highly criticised among the public.